Michael A Rizzotti

 labor vs industrialist

 At this point, it is crucial to stress the importance of the dynamic of opposition in the development of a national identity.
-The antagonism separates and reinforces the cultural differences.
-As we have explained already, the stronger the opposition, the greater the belief in its sacred identity.
+The antagonism separates and reinforces the cultural differences and identities on both sides of the dynamic.
+As we have explained already, the stronger the opposition, the greater the belief in being set apart and of sacred identity.

-As the “Spirit” of renewal and openness swept Vatican II, Quebec society as a whole was undergoing its own “Quiet Revolution”.
+As the Spirit of renewal and openness swept Vatican II, Quebec society as a whole was undergoing its own la Révolution Tranquille -Quiet Revolution.
 In less than a decade, the power of the Church eroded.
 Meanwhile, political changes were spreading throughout society.
 The educational system, formally the stronghold of the Church, was rapidly becoming secularized.
 The medical system, under the control of the clerical hierarchy, was nationalized.
 Little by little, Quebec society became more secular.
 Secularization was undertaken so swiftly that it appeared as if the people wanted to be rid of the heavy moral burden the Church had imposed on them during the last two centuries.

 Until the 1960s, business signs in Montreal were predominantly in English, reflecting the Anglo-Saxon economic control over the city.
 It revealed the disproportionate supremacy of the minority over the French majority.
 Things would rapidly change.